-# Initialize with your API key from environment
+# Initialize with your Stripe test API key

 Prerequisites